-- Encouraging understanding and celebration of the diversity of the City's population and visitors and promote amicable intergroup relations within the City. - ii.
-Recommending policies, measures, and practices to bring about social and racial equity and a greater inclusion for all who live, work, or visit in the City, including counter measures to systematic racism, homophobia, sexism, classism, and other racial and social inequities impacting Black, Indigenous, people of color, LGBTQ+, and disabled persons, as well as other marginalized persons in the Ashland community. - iii.
-Recommending efforts to increase economic opportunities for Black, Indigenous, people of color, LGBTQ+, and disabled persons, as well as other marginalized persons in the Ashland community. - iv.
+- i.
+Encouraging understanding and celebration of the diversity of the City's population and visitors and promote amicable intergroup relations within the City. - ii.
+Recommending policies, measures, and practices to bring about social and racial equity and a greater inclusion for all who live, work, or visit in the City, including counter measures to systematic racism, homophobia, sexism, classism, and other racial and social inequities impacting Black, Indigenous, people of color, LGBTQ+, and disabled persons, as well as other marginalized persons in the Ashland community. - Recommending efforts to increase economic opportunities for Black, Indigenous, people of color, LGBTQ+, and disabled persons, as well as other marginalized persons in the Ashland community. - iv.
 Advising on diversity, equity, and inclusion (DEI) and human rights training for the City of Ashland's staff, commissions/boards, other advisory committees, and the City Council. - v.
-To seek, at least every two (2) years, a broad spectrum of input from community members on emerging issues and needs of the Ashland community as they relate to diversity, equity, inclusion, human rights, and intergroup relations. - vi.
-To deliver to the Council annual report on its activities and accomplishments in the preceding year and to provide to the Council for its approval the SERJAC's priorities and workplan for the succeeding year.
+To seek, at least every two (2) years, a broad spectrum of input from community members on emerging issues and needs of the Ashland community as they relate to diversity, equity, inclusion, human rights, and intergroup relations.